telerik/blazor-docs/globalization/localization.md

 Telerik provides and supports the default English texts.
 The offline demos carry a few resource files with translations in several languages that are provided as-is, and you can use them as base for implementing your own.

+>tip You can find translations provided by the community, or contribute your own, in the following repository: <a href="https://github.com/telerik/blazor-ui-messages" target="_blank">UI for Blazor: Translation of Messages</a>

 ## How to Enable Localization in Your App